 I'm a recent college graduate who is excited to tutor and mentor students, especially in the subjects of math and test prep!
 I have had experience working with students in an after school program helping train them for math competitions.
-I studied mathematics in college and know what its like to learn a new concept.
+I studied mathematics in college and know what it's like to learn a new concept.
 I can help students overcome roadblocks when it comes to learning new, difficult math strategies.

-Texas Christian University - Bachelors, Mathematics
+Undergraduate Degree: Texas Christian University - Bachelors, Mathematics

 What is your teaching philosophy?